MayankPratap/show-down/README.md

     - beautifulsoup4 module of python :- Install it using command ```pip install beautifulsoup4``` in terminal.

-- Download ZIP file for the repository/Clone the repository.
+- Download ZIP file of repository or Clone the repository.

 - If using for first time and your system is in proxy network then